Richterrettich/mgen/README.md

 ## Copyright
-Copyright (c) 2015 Rene Richter. slidemgr is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+Copyright (c) 2015 Rene Richter. spring-gen is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.